29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 4. Get Paid to Watch TV

 I bet you weren’t expecting TV watching to be on my list of weekend hustle jobs, did you?
+This is one of the easiest side hustles.
 Yes, there are websites out there that pay you to watch TV.
 Sites like Inbox Dollars and Survey Junkie pay you to read emails, play games, and watch videos online.

 Signing up does not cost anything; they give you $5 in your account just for starting.
 I like using Inbox Dollars to play videos while working in the background.